By Vivian Goldschmidt, MA

 You don’t have to be resigned to poorer balance as you age.
 You can take action to improve and maintain it.

 You know how important balance is, and many of you are probably already doing the “Flamingo trick,” which involves standing on one leg while doing an every day chore.
-And as so often happens, if you’ve been following the Osteoporosis Reversal Program, you’re years ahead of the majority.

 A Recent Study Confirms What We Have Known For Years!